David117M-a/articles-api/README.md

 - **price**: `DECIMAL(10, 2)` - Price of the article, formatted to two decimal places.
 Not updatable.
 - **model**: `STRING(10)` - Model of the article.
 Updatable.

+You can create the database locally on SQL Server using this following file: [dbarticlesapi.sql](https://github.com/David117M-a/articles-api/blob/master/dbarticlesapi.sql)

 ## Deployment

 The API is deployed on an **Amazon EC2** instance, allowing it to be accessible over the internet.
 The API can be consumed at the following address: